j-sieben/PIT/Doc/exceptions.md

 Let's see how to catch exceptions with PIT and the options we have here.

 There are two specialized methods to handle exceptions within PIT: `pit.sql_exception` and `pit.stop`.
-I have to admit that the latter was the reason to call the whole package PIT ...

-Method `pit.sql_exception` is intended to be used as an exception handler for `pit.error` or `raise`.
+Method `pit.sql_exception` is intended to be used as the default exception handler.
 By catching the exception with this method, it gets passed to all output modules and after that the code will continue.
+If you want to stop the code you may add the command `raise` after catching the exception.

-You may or may not define a message to be passed with this method, but normally, when used with `raise` the matching message for the exception caught may make most sense, as in the following example:
+The parameters for this method are all optional.
+If used in conjunction with `raise`, passing a matching message for the exception caught may make most sense, as in the following example:

 ```
 begin